jerzh/jerzh.github.io/_posts/2023-07-26-non-asymptotic-stats.md

 $$\mathbb{P}\left[ X \ge t \right] \le \min_\lambda \frac{\mathbb{E}[e^{\lambda X}]}{e^{\lambda t}}.$$

-Notice that the numerator is the MGF (in fact, the bound itself is the negative [Legendre transform](https://en.wikipedia.org/wiki/Legendre_transformation) of the MGF).
+Notice that the numerator is the MGF (in fact, the bound itself uses the [Legendre transform](https://en.wikipedia.org/wiki/Legendre_transformation) of the log MGF).
 With respect to the Chernoff bound especially, I can't empahsize enough how differently I conceptualized it between 6.046 (Algorithms) and this class.
 In 6.046, I just memorized special cases of the bound and could not remember it for the life of me, but now I think of the Chernoff bound as the foundation of *all* exponential concentration inequalities in the entirety of statistics (because it is).
 To my understanding, it's also the backbone of the entire field of [large deviations theory](https://en.wikipedia.org/wiki/Large_deviations_theory).
 And the proof is a super simple extension of Markov's inequality:

 $$\mathbb{P}\left[ X \ge t \right] \le \frac{\mathbb{E}[X]}{t}$$